rbrooks95/race-wars/README.md

 ### How to get started

 Fork and clone the repository.
-In the client folder and main folder run npm i to download all needed dependencies
+In the client folder and main folder run npm i to download all needed dependencies.
+Go to MongoDB and start a new cluster, take your personal DB url and connect it in db index file

 ### [TrelloBoard](https://trello.com/b/njMskdlx/racing-meet)